HodaBekhit/testing_notes/Selenium WebDriver with java.md

 4. **NoSuchElementException**: This exception is thrown if WebDriver is unable to find an element on the page.
 Reasons include incorrect locators or trying to interact with an element that isn’t present yet.

-#

-This README provides an organized explanation of how to use Selenium WebDriver to locate and interact with elements on a webpage.
-It covers basic examples of using `findElement` and `findElements` to locate single or multiple elements and demonstrates handling common exceptions.

-## Introduction

-WebDriver is used to interact with a browser.
-In order to interact with elements on the browser, WebDriver must be able to locate those elements, which are typically defined in the HTML or Document Object Model (DOM).

-Every element on a webpage, whether it is a link, title, or button, can be interacted with.
-We need to instruct WebDriver on which element to interact with and how to interact with it.

 ## Identifying Web Elements
 To interact with elements, WebDriver needs to locate them based on information provided in the HTML or DOM.
 For example, you can use browser developer tools (right-click on an element and select "Inspect") to view the HTML structure of an element.